NoBlackBoxes/LastBlackBox/boxes/networks/README.md

 - Arduino example code to respond to a multiple serial command with different servo movements: [arduino serial controller](/boxes/networks/remote-NB3/arduino/serial_controller/serial_controller.ino)
 - Python example code that combines keypress detection and serial command writing: [python kerial](/boxes/networks/remote-NB3/python/kerial/kerial.py)
 - Python example code that combines keypress detection (using a more capable library, **sshkeyboard**, that also detects when a key is held down) and serial command writing: [python drive](/boxes/networks/remote-NB3/python/drive/drive.py)

-### NB3 : Develop a Protocol
-> Let's develop a simple network protocol for communication between our NB3's midbrain computer and hindbrain microcontroller.

-<details><summary><weak>Guide</weak></summary>
-:-:-: A video guide to completing this project can be viewed <a href="https://vimeo.com/1042782602" target="_blank" rel="noopener noreferrer">here</a>.
-</details><hr>

-- Decide on your command format (x,o)
-- Run command server on your hindbrain
-- Send commands from your midbrain